coderduc/Play-Together-Auto-Fishing/README.md

 +, 4 = BlueStacks

+- Then choose your rod position.
+This code currently support 4 postions

 - Until the message "Done !
 Press HOME for starting detect" then press HOME key and enjoy